Lingua franca: Hindustani

 The Hindi Belt (red) is a linguistic region in India where Hindustani (based on Dehlavi) serves as the lingua franca.

-The Hindustani language, with Hindi and Urdu as dual standard varieties, serves as the lingua franca of Pakistan and Northern India.
+The Hindustani language, with Hindi and Urdu as dual standard varieties, serves as the lingua franca of Northern India and Pakistan.
 Many Hindi-speaking North Indian states have adopted the three-language formula in which students are taught: "(a) Hindi (with Sanskrit as part of the composite course); (b) Any other modern Indian language including Urdu and (c) English or any other modern European language."
 The order in non-Hindi speaking states is: "(a) the major language of the state or region; (b) Hindi; (c) Any other modern Indian language including Urdu but excluding (a) and (b) above; and (d) English or any other modern European language."
 Hindi has also emerged as a lingua franca in Arunachal Pradesh, a linguistically diverse state in Northeast India.
 It is estimated that nine-tenths of the state's population knows Hindi.

 Urdu is the lingua franca of Pakistan and had gained significant influence amongst its people, administration and education.
 While it shares official status with English, Urdu is the preferred and dominant language used for inter-communication between different ethnic groups of Pakistan.